eUgEntOptIc44/eugentoptic44.github.io/README.md

 # codeberg pages content

-A list of projects that I contributed to.
+A [list](https://eugentoptic44.codeberg.page/) of projects that I contributed to.

+## Copyright

+©2021 Jean-Luc Tibaux.
+All rights reserved.